-A relationship group that uses the attributes Before, During, After, Due to, Clinical course, or Temporally related to are not grouped with another relationship group; these attributes are "self-grouped".
-This means when modeling concepts, authors place these attributes in a relationship group individually with no other attributes.
+A relationship group that uses the attributes Before, During, After, Due to, Clinical course, or Temporally related to are not grouped with another attribute-value pair; these attributes are "self-grouped".
+This means, authors place these attributes in a relationship group individually with no other attributes.